diogo-pessoa/annotations/content/post/saved-quotes.md

 ---

+>“The place to improve the world is first in one's own heart and head and hands, and then work outward from there.”
+> #Seen in  Zen and the Art of Motorcycle Maintenance ― Robert M. Pirsig

+---

 >Not being able to govern events, I govern myself — Michel de Montaigne
 >#Seen on Risky Savvy — Gerd Gigerenzer